KnowageLabs/Knowage-Documentation/administrator-guide/ka_Scheduler.rst

    Adding a document to an activity.

-Now you need to specify how the scheduler must handle the analytical drivers of each selected document having parameters, as shown in :numref:`manageparameters` There are two possibilities:
+Now you need to specify how the scheduler must handle the analytical drivers of each selected document having parameters.

-   • selecting a value from those available for the specific analytical driver at definition time;
-   • executing the report one time for each possible values of the analytical driver.

 .. _manageparameters:
 .. figure:: media/image43.png

    Manage parameters.

+There are two possibilities:

+- selecting a value from those available for the specific analytical driver at definition time;
+- executing the report one time for each possible values of the analytical driver.

 A scheduled activity can be composed by more than one report.
 It is also possible to add the same report to a scheduled activity more times.
 You can use the icon |image50| to easily duplicate a document.
 Once all esired documents have been added and the management configuration of their parameters has been set up, save the activity by clicking on the save button.
 The new activity is shown in the list and can be modified or deleted using intended specifically icons.